-All of our packages take at least two months to complete.
-If we anticipate we need more time to make your package really shine, we will let you know BEFORE that time!
+All of our packages take about two months to complete.
+If we anticipate we need more time to make your package really shine, we will let you know before we need that time!

-Regardless of who did the first edit internally at Lee Media, I personally finish each wedding film and photo album before sending it to you.
+Regardless of who did the first edit internally at Lee Media, I personally approve each wedding film and photo album before sending it to you.